richardbolt/django-bibletext/README.md

 Uses [python-bible](http://github.com/jasford/python-bible) for
 computing and handling the verse and passage lookups.
-You will need that on your path somewhere - note that you'll need to use this fork currently until the original python-bible implementation is fixed: [python-bible](http://github.com/richardbolt/python-bible)
+You will need that on your path somewhere.
+This dependency will possibly be removed in the future.

 Installation
 ------------